QianQ77/Apriori/README.md

 # Apriori
-An implement of Apriori Algorithm using BitSet.
+An implementation of Apriori Algorithm using BitSet.

 I. Directly run: